oobecomau/desktop.gov.au/docs/blueprint/solution-overview.md

 ### Collaboration

-The blueprint enables cross-agency collaboration between 2 consenting agencies using Teams, SharePoint Online and Planner.
+The blueprint enables cross-organisation collaboration between 2 consenting agencies using Teams, SharePoint Online and Planner.

 The Teams application provides the following collaboration functionality using several Microsoft supporting products: